Khizar-x64/SadidTravel_NextJs_Web-Code/README.md

 - **Fonts**: Google Fonts (Playfair Display, PT Sans, Amiri)
 - **Linting & Formatting**: ESLint & Prettier (integrated with Next.js)

+## Running the Project Locally

+To run this project on your local machine, you'll need to have [Node.js](https://nodejs.org/en/download/) (which includes npm) installed.
+These instructions are for Windows, but the steps are very similar for macOS and Linux.

+1.  **Download the Code**: Download the project files as a ZIP from your workspace and unzip them in a folder on your computer.

+2.  **Open a Terminal**:
+    *   On Windows, you can open Command Prompt, PowerShell, or Windows Terminal.
+    *   Navigate to the project's root directory (the folder where `package.json` is located).
+    ```bash
+    cd path\to\your\project
+    ```

+3.  **Install Dependencies**: Run the following command to install all the necessary packages defined in `package.json`.
+    ```bash
+    npm install
+    ```

+4.  **Run the Development Server**: Once the installation is complete, start the Next.js development server.
+    ```bash
+    npm run dev
+    ```

+5.  **View Your Website**: Open your web browser and go to [http://localhost:9002](http://localhost:9002).
+You should see your Sadid Travels website running!

 ## Project Structure Explained

 Here's a breakdown of the key files and directories and how they work together: